cowanrc/timeCard_user/README.md

 4. POST /employees/ClockIn/{id} takes the employeeID as the parameter and returns the time the employee clocked in UTC
 5. POST /employees/ClockOut/{id} takes the employeeID and returns the clock in and clock out time
 6. DELETE /employees/{id} deletes the employee's information

+## Tests

+To run tests, run this command in your terminal in the directory

+`
+go test -v
+`